qkaiser/qkaiser.github.io/_posts/2016-08-08-trendmicro-sps.markdown

 ## Exploits

-* Metasploit module - will send a PR to github soon :)
+* Metasploit module - I sent a [PR](https://github.com/rapid7/metasploit-framework/pull/7191) to them.
+We'll see how it goes :)